Strathcona West

 Strathcona West was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1959 to 1971.

 History

 The historic 1959 redistribution of the provincial ridings of Calgary and Edmonton standardized the voting system back to First Past the Post.
-From 1926 to 1959 Calgary and Edmonton members were elected by Single Transferable Vote.
-The rest of the province had the option of how to count ballots.
+From 1926 to 1959, members in Calgary and Edmonton were elected by Single Transferable Vote, while the rest of the province had the option of how to count ballots.
 The redistribution created nine ridings in Edmonton.
-The other eight ridings were Edmonton Centre, Edmonton North, Edmonton Norwood, Edmonton North East, Edmonton North West, Strathcona East, Strathcona Centre and Jasper West.
+The other eight ridings were Edmonton Centre, Edmonton North, Edmonton Norwood, Edmonton North East, Edmonton North West, Strathcona East, Strathcona Centre, and Jasper West.

 In 1971 the riding was split between Edmonton-Whitemud and Edmonton-Parkallen.